rohithegde/rohithegde.github.com/_posts/2023-07-16-aws-solutions-architect-associate-certificate.md

 - The exam is easier if you have worked a lot in AWS recently.
 A lot of the finer details automatically become embedded in your memory.
 - Create your own notes on complex topics like data transfer (the difference between the various Kinesis tools, DMS, Glue etc) so that you have a clear understanding.
 Makes it easier to remember.
 - Practice tests only help in time preparation and make you understand the type of questions which can be asked.
 Don't expect much overlap with the actual exam questions.
+- This information will be lost if you don't actively work on the cloud in the near future.
+Refer to my blog post on [Certification strategy]({{ site.url }}/2023/01/10/certification-plan) for more on this.

 I wish you the best of luck if you plan on giving this exam :thumbsup:.
 <br/>Feel free to share your experiences.
 Every bit of knowledge helps :blush:.